brad-mortensen/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+  O(n) Linear Time -- Since we're using the .insert() method which has to account for updating all indicies of the list.
 2. What is the runtime complexity of `dequeue`?
+  O(n) Linear Time -- Dequeue is using the .pop() method which has to account for updating all indicies of the list
 3. What is the runtime complexity of `len`?
-  O(1) -- Since it is just reading the size propery, it is constant time.
+  O(1) Constant Time -- Since it is just reading the size propery, it is constant time.

 ## Binary Search Tree